Key Takeaways

 Through systematic application of these five strategies, students develop time management as a competitive advantage rather than a source of anxiety, allowing their mathematical knowledge to translate directly into ACT score improvements.

-12 ACT Math Tips to Get High Marks
+12 ACT Math Tips and Tricks to Get High Marks

-Here are 12 expert ACT Math tips tutors can use in sessions—and students can apply during prep and on test day—to cover everything from content mastery to pacing and confidence.
+Here are 12 expert tips for ACT Math that tutors can use in sessions—and students can apply during prep and on test day—to cover everything from content mastery to pacing and confidence.

 Tip 1: Understand the ACT Math format thoroughly